Optical Images of Mini Boson Stars in Palatini $f(R)$ Gravity: Numerical results

-The fitting results are shown in Figure \ref{fig3}, where the numerical results are represented by dotted lines and the fitting curves are represented by solid lines.
+The fitting results are shown in Figure~\ref{fig3}, where the numerical results are represented by dotted lines and the fitting curves by solid lines.
 It can be observed that for both $-g_{tt}$ and $g_{rr}$, the numerical results almost perfectly coincide with the fitting results.
-Tables \ref{tab1} and \ref{tab2} show the estimated values of the fitting function parameters and the boson star mass $m$ for four initial conditions.
-It can be observed that as the initial value $\psi_0$ increases, the mass $m$ decreases.
+Tables~\ref{tab1} and~\ref{tab2} present the estimated values of the fitting function parameters and the boson star mass $m$ for four initial conditions.
+It is evident that as the initial value $\psi_0$ increases, the mass $m$ decreases.
+Figure~\ref{fig4} shows the derivative of the effective potential with respect to the radial coordinate $r$.
+For the Schwarzschild black hole, $V_{\mathrm{eff}}^{\prime}(3) = 0$, indicating the presence of a photon ring.
+In contrast, for boson stars, $V_{\mathrm{eff}}^{\prime}(r)$ remains negative for all values of $\psi_0$, implying the absence of photon rings.
+This feature is also evident in Figure~\ref{fig6}.
+From the above discussion, we conclude that if the optical image of a compact object does not contain a photon ring, the object is unlikely to be a black hole and may instead be a boson star.